ulrich-merkel/client-side-cache/README.md

         });
         ...

+You will need to define the resources you want to be offline cached in a separate manifest file.
+Make sure you reference the manifest attribute on the html dom node to a valid __cache.manifest__ file.
+The callback function will be fired on _cached_, _updateready_, _obsolete_ and _idle_ events.
+So you know when the application cache is ready.

+Below you will find a sample cache manifest file:

+        CACHE MANIFEST

+		# Our cached resources
+		# version 1

+		CACHE:

+		# js files
+		./js/cache.js

+		# css files
+		./css/base.css

+		# images
+		./img/test-1.jpg
+		./img/test-2.jpg
+		./img/test-3.jpg

+		NETWORK:
+		*

+		FALLBACK:

 #### Append resource data to dom:
-You can append to resource data to dom element.
-This can be used for e.g. to load images and html files and append the result to a given element on the page.
+You can append to resource data to a dom element on the page.
+This can be used for example to load images and html files and append the result to a given element to display the data.

-			// load page images
+		// load images
         app.cacheLoad([
         	{url: "img/410x144/test-1.jpg", type: "img", node: {id: "image-1"}}, {url: "img/410x144/test-2.jpg", type: "img", node: {id: "image-2"}}, {url: "img/410x144/test-3.jpg", type: "img", node: {id: "image-3"}}
         ]);

         // load html
         app.cacheLoad([
             {url: "ajax.html", type: "html", node: {id: "ajax"}}
         ]);

+#### Chaining:
+Due to the cache interface api you are allowed to call the app cache initializing functions via chaining:

+		// load resources via chaining app.cacheLoad([
+            {url: "img/410x144/test-1.jpg", type: "img", node: {id: "image-1"}}, {url: "img/410x144/test-2.jpg", type: "img", node: {id: "image-2"}}, {url: "img/410x144/test-3.jpg", type: "img", node: {id: "image-3"}}
+        ], function () {
+           	// images 1 loaded
+        }).cacheLoad([
+            {url: "img/954x600/test-1.jpg", type: "img", node: {id: "image-4"}}, {url: "img/954x600/test-2.jpg", type: "img", node: {id: "image-5"}}, {url: "img/954x600/test-3.jpg", type: "img", node: {id: "image-6"}}
+        ]).cacheLoad([
+            {url: "img/1280x220/test-1.jpg", type: "img", node: {id: "image-7"}}, {url: "img/1280x220/test-2.jpg", type: "img", node: {id: "image-8"}}, {url: "img/1280x220/test-3.jpg", type: "img", node: {id: "image-9"}}
+        ], function () {
+       		// images 3 loaded
+        });

 #### Resource options:
 There are several options you can use to specify a resource.
-This can be useful to e.g. handle lifetimes and loading order.
+This can be useful to handle lifetimes, appending data to dom or the loading order.

         {
         	/**